kathylam204/it-case-studies/software-and-apps/windows-os-update.md

-# Case Study: Windows OS Update (System Software, Versions and Application Software Compatibility)
+# Case Study: Windows OS Update

 ## Summary
 The user's employers want him to update his Windows 7 OS to Windows 10 or 11.